LaiAnTan/42KL-dslr/README.md

 # 42KL-dslr

-A project on data cleaning, analysis and logistic regression.
+A project to learn about data cleaning, analysis and logistic regression by recreating Poulard's Sorting Hat from Harry Potter, i.e. building a logistic regression model to classify Hogwarts students using academic data.

 ## Graphics